Our blue and white bathroom renovation

-As you can see, we demolished the brown tiles on the wall and floors and changed up he counter top as well.
-We kept the vanity base and had a professional paint it Benjamin Moore Dove White in satin impergo.
-We added a new mirror and light fixture.
-There was an extra counter area in the corner that we removed as well.
+As you can see, we demolished the brown tiles on the wall and floors.
+We also changed up he counter top here as well.
+We kept the vanity base for the sink and had a professional paint it Benjamin Moore Dove White.
+We added a new mirror and a new light fixture.
+There was a counter area in the corner that we removed as well.

-In order to let the beautiful wallpaper take center stage here, I chose simple white plantation shutters and they look perfect in this room.
+I let the beautiful wallpaper take center stage here, with simple white plantation shutters for the windows.
+They look perfect in this room.

-I think I covered everything here, but if you have any questions I’m more than happy to answer them in the comments or over on Instagram.
+I think I covered everything.
+If you have any questions I’m more than happy to answer them in the comments.